awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/Readme.md

 # AWS Systems Management (SSM) Getting Started Scenario

 ## Introduction
-This Java V2 AWS Systems Manager (SSM) getting started scenario demonstrates how to interact with the AWS Systems Manager service using the AWS SDK for Java (v2).
+This AWS Systems Manager (SSM) getting started scenario demonstrates how to interact with the AWS Systems Manager service using the AWS SDK.
 The scenario covers various operations such as creating a maintenance window, creating an SSM document, sending a command to a managed node, creating an OpsItem, updating an OpsItem, and deleting SSM resources.

 ## Service Operations Invoked
 The program performs the following tasks: